SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 ### 10.2.1 32-bit samples

 Players fully compliant with legacy SF2.04 should be able to play files with 32-bit samples at 24-bit quality.
-However, these files may fail on software (such as Polyphone 2.4.x) that looks specifically for `sm24` and reject anything else.
+However, these files may fail on software (such as Polyphone 2.4.x) that looks specifically for `sm24` and rejects anything else.
 It is therefore not recommended to use 32-bit samples with legacy SF2.0x players.

 The `sm32` sub-chunk is implemented in the same way as `sm24` was by E-mu, to maximise compatibility, but due to the massive size, unpracticality and compatibility implications of 32-bit samples, we recommend that you use the `sm32` sub-chunk only with 64-bit chunk headers.